JimothyJohn/uServer/README.md

 ## REST API

-uServer creates an API endpoint for I/O, variables, MQTT, and will be able to read/write configurations files for persistent storage.
-See [API](api/README.md) for examples.
-Endpoints:
+uServer creates an API endpoint for I/O, variables, MQTT, and will be able to read/write configuration files for persistent storage.
+See [API](api/README.md) for examples and endpoints below:

 * /io - Read input statuses or change output states
 * /variables - Change a user variable